 5.1.1.2 XML component

-The element that shall be the component for requesting the validation of AdES signature(s) shall be the element dss2:VerifyRequest as specified in clause 4.2.10.2 of [1].
+The element that shall be the component for requesting the validation of AdES signature(s) shall be the element dss2:VerifyRequest as specified in clause 4.2.10.2 of DSS-X core v2.0 [1].

-The dss2:VerifyRequest element shall be as specified in OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1].
+The dss2:VerifyRequest element shall be as specified in DSS-X core v2.0 [1].

 The dss2:VerifyRequest element shall have one or more dsb:Profile children elements.
 The first one shall have the value http://uri.etsi.org/19442/v1.1.1/validationprotocol#, identifying the request as a validation request compliant with the validation protocol specified in the present document.